apollographql/router/.changesets/fix_bryn_datadog_upstream_sampling_decision_propagation.md

-### Datadog priority sampling resolution is lost ([PR #6017](https://github.com/apollographql/router/pull/6017))
+### Fix transmitted header value for Datadog priority sampling resolution ([PR #6017](https://github.com/apollographql/router/pull/6017))

+The router now transmits correct values of `x-datadog-sampling-priority` to downstream services.

-Previously a `x-datadog-sampling-priority` of `-1` would be converted to `0` for downstream requests and `2` would be converted to `1`.
-This means that when propagating to downstream services a value of USER_REJECT would be transmitted as AUTO_REJECT.
+Previously, an `x-datadog-sampling-priority` of `-1` was incorrectly converted to `0` for downstream requests, and `2` was incorrectly converted to `1`.
+When propagating to downstream services, this resulted in values of `USER_REJECT` being incorrectly transmitted as `AUTO_REJECT`.

-This PR fixes this by ensuring that the `x-datadog-sampling-priority` is transmitted as is to downstream services.